digao-dalpiaz/Crosswords/README.md

 Choose one to be the server, and the rest will be the clients that will connect to the server.
 On the server, remember to allow incoming connections to the Windows firewall (usually the first time the game is opened in server mode, Windows itself will ask if you want to open the game port for external access).
 The server can define the rules of the game, while waiting for all players to connect.

+> Remember to set the correct dictionary in Game Rules (this is not the game language, but the dictionary to get random letters).

 When all players are connected, the server can start the game.
 You can chat to all players at any time using side panel.